lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 A single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, however SHA2 is not us must be wrapped in the HKDF construction.

 The lower security levels (ie ML-KEM768) are provided with HKDF-SHA2 as the KDF in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM function.
-Higher security levels (ie ML-KEM1024) are paired with SHA3 for computational efficiency, and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar spicifications.
+Higher security levels (ie ML-KEM1024) are paired with SHA3 for computational efficiency, and the Edwards Curve (X25519 and X448) combinations are paired with SHA3 for compatibility with other similar specifications.

 While it may seem odd to use 256-bit hash functions at all security levels, this aligns with ML-KEM which produces a 256-bit shared secret key at all security levels.
-SHA-256 and SHA3-256 both have >= 256 bits of (2nd) preimage resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.
+SHA-256 and SHA3-256 both have >= 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.

 ## RSA-OAEP Parameters {#sect-rsaoaep-params}